zkwinkle/.config/README.md

 Stuff I'd like to add/upgrade but haven't had the time to:

 - add cmp to nvim
-- change i3status-rust to polybar
 - Rice Rofi
+- Fix _the font situation_ (polybar config is a mess, I would like to give it an emoji font that actually has all the emojis but as minimalist svg icons)

 ### Base16
-- Add custom schemes for noellemonade pink and for my own base
+- Add custom scheme for noellemonade pink
-- Fix i3 base16 integration
-- Add hooks for reloading everything
+- Add hooks for reloading everything neovim (impossible)
 - Make script for my own themes that include wallpapers (underbelly and noellemonade)
 - Spicetify (or alternative spotify client) + spotify integration
 - better discord
 - somehow with firefox?? (thunderbird??? change to neomutt?)
+- bat config

+### Polybar
+- Power (on/off/sleep/restart) menu
+- Weather
+- Music?